flurie/sdp/README.md

 SDP and SDP-derived libraries must follow of the Haskell community versioning principles and this restrictions:

-In the version number a.b.c.d:
+For the version a.b.c.d
 * d is the patch number: only bugfixes and code improvements.
 Also may be changed valid dependency versions.
-Documentation changes are not subject to versioning.
-* c is internal library version number, used to mark changes in the API (only extension, older code must compile anyway) and code improvements.
+* c is the internal library version number, used to mark changes in the API (only extension, older code must compile anyway) and big code improvements.
 * b is the number of the stable version of SDP.
 Deprecated changes cannot be removed until the next stable version.
-* a is reserved (always 0) - necessary in case of release of a new edition of SDP.
+* a is reserved (always 0) - necessary in case of release a new edition of SDP.

 ## Differences from other similar projects

 * Internal consistency.
-Unfortunately, not all libraries are consistent, even in the Haskell Platform.
+Unfortunately, not all libraries are self-consistent, even in the Haskell Platform.
 * Maximum functionality with the minimum number of dependencies.
 SDP requires only the most necessary and commonly used packages.
 This is one of the reasons for which I refused to use some libraries as dependencies (for example,